 Perhaps the most anticipated missions to take place in this decade involve NASA's return to the Moon.
 These missions are part of what is known as Project Artemis, which will send astronauts to the Moon for the first time since the Apollo Era.

-Artemis II, scheduled for late 2022, will be the first crewed mission of the program.
-Here too, the mission will consist of a lunar flyby test that will test the systems of the Orion and SLS and develop expertise for the Artemis IIImission, which will send the "first woman and next man" to the Moon.
+Artemis II, scheduled for August of 2023, will be the first crewed mission of the program.
+Here too, the mission will consist of a lunar flyby test that will test the systems of the Orion and SLS and develop expertise for the Artemis III mission, which will send the "first woman and next man" to the Moon.

 A number of support missions will also take place throughout the 2020s in order to provide logistical support for these surface missions.
-In addition, NASA will launch the elements that make up the Lunar Gateway, which will be assembled in orbit.
+In addition, NASA, in collaboration with the European Space Agency (ESA), will launch the elements that make up the Artemis Gateway, which will be assembled in lunar orbit.

 And that's not all!
 While NASA is making its long-awaited return to the Moon, many other nations and commercial entities will be sending their own missions there.
 Some of these will be the latest in a series of groundbreaking programs while others will be historic firsts.

-For example, the ISRO will be sending their Chandrayaan-3 rover to the Moon this year, with a possible delay until 2021.
+For example, the ISRO has planned to send their Chandrayaan-3 rover to the Moon, with a possible delay until 2021.
 This will be India's second attempt to make a soft landing on the Moon, the first attempt (Chandrayaan-2) having recently ended in failure.

 China will also be sending the latest installments in its China Lunar Exploration (Chang'e) program.
-These are none other than the Chang'e-5 and Chang'e-6 missions, which will include a lander and a rover that will be tasked with obtaining samples for return to Earth.
+These are the Chang'e-5 and Chang'e-6 missions, which will include a lander and a rover that will be tasked with obtaining samples for return to Earth.

 Several more are expected to go before the decade is over, but these are still in development and are dependent on future budget environments.
 The ultimate purpose of this program is to explore the far side of the Moon around the South Pole-Aitken Basin in preparation for the creation of a robotic base.